Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 We're thrilled to announce the introduction of a new Splitter component in the latest update of Blazorise.
 This interactive and flexible layout component provides a way to create resizable panels in your application.

-GutterSize: Controls the width of the draggable area between sections, allowing users to adjust the relative sizes of the sections.
+**GutterSize**: Controls the width of the draggable area between sections, allowing users to adjust the relative sizes of the sections.

-MinSize: Specifies the minimum size to which a section can be resized, ensuring the usability and readability of content in each section.
+**MinSize**: Specifies the minimum size to which a section can be resized, ensuring the usability and readability of content in each section.

-MaxSize: Specifies the maximum size to which a section can be resized, ensuring the usability and readability of content in each section.
+**MaxSize**: Specifies the maximum size to which a section can be resized, ensuring the usability and readability of content in each section.

 and more